 About

 Earl Hopkins is an award-winning features reporter for The Philadelphia Inquirer, covering arts, entertainment, and culture throughout the region.
-He’s also the co-host of the podcast Rap & Reason and co-author of the upcoming book, Raps of Resistance: How Kendrick Lamar and J. Cole Reignited a Hip-Hop Tradition.
+He’s also the co-author of the upcoming book, Raps of Resistance: How Kendrick Lamar and J. Cole Reignited a Hip-Hop Tradition.

 Work

-Along with his editorial work, Earl is also a nationally featured photographer and public speaker, who’s connected with aspiring journalists across the country as a keynote speaker and event moderator.
+Along with his editorial work, Earl is a nationally featured photographer, keynote speaker, and digital media instructor, who’s engaged with aspiring media professionals at institutions and conferences around the country.

 Recent Bylines